Regression-Based Bayesian Estimation and Structure Learning for Nonparanormal Graphical Models: Real Data Application

-The variational Bayes and Bernoulli-Gaussian prior methods result in the sparsest graphs.
-The horseshoe prior method results in the densest graph.
+Since we use a sparsity prior for each of the graphs, we consider the sparsity to compare the performance of the graphs.
+The Variational Bayes and Bernoulli-Gaussian prior methods result in the sparsest graphs.
+The Horseshoe prior method results in the densest graph.
 Out of the three proposed methods, the horseshoe prior method is the most sensitive method, so it appears for this data set, it is selecting more edges than the other models.
-The variational Bayes method is the fastest method out of the three proposed methods.
-The variational Bayes and Bernoulli-Gaussian prior methods proposed in this paper give sparser graphs than the Gaussian copula graphical model method, which uses a G-Wishart prior on the precision matrix.
-Sparse graphs can aid in simpler scientific interpretation.
+The Variational Bayes method is the fastest method out of the three proposed methods.
+The Variational Bayes and Bernoulli-Gaussian prior methods proposed in this paper give sparser graphs than the Gaussian copula graphical model method, which uses a G-Wishart prior on the precision matrix.
+Sparse graphs can aid in simpler scientific interpretation and could be used for further exploration, such as understanding the mechanisms involved in the isoprenoid pathway.

-\acks{We would like to acknowledge support for this project for the first author from the National Science Foundation (NSF) Graduate Research Fellowship Program Grant No. DGE-1252376, the National Institutes of Health (NIH) training grant GM081057 and NSF grant DMS-1732842.
-Secondly, we would like to acknowledge partial support for this project for the second author by NSF grant DMS-1510238.}